• Login

 child

 All kids riding in a car under the age of seven are already required to be in a child safety seat for their protection.
-The change in Virginia law is because recent studies suggest children are better protected when in the rear-facing seat.
+The change in Virginia law is because recent studies suggest children are better protected when in the rear-facing heart.
 Albemarle County Fire Marshall Howard Lagomarsino says rear-facing seats make sense.
 ‘What they have found is that with the rear-facing, it better distributes crash forces to protect better the torso, head, and neck of the child and to prevent ejection of the child in the event of a crash,” he said.

 The Virginia Department of Health advises children should ride in a rear-facing safety seat until the age of two or the child reaches the minimum weight limit for a forward-facing safety seat.
 Drivers can be fined if police find the child is not rear-facing.
 Child support laws exist to ensure that mothers and fathers support their children, even if they are not living with biological parents.